Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

     # Assume that you can set up the Tools and Nuclei SDK environment
     # cd to the demo_pmp directory
     cd application/baremetal/demo_pmp
+    # MUST: Your CPU configuration must has PMP configured
     # Change macro __PMP_PRESENT to 1 in <Device.h>
     #define __PMP_PRESENT             1
     # Change macro TRIGGER_PMP_VIOLATION_MODE value in demo_pmp.c